Jacob-Hillman/Bird-Call-Classification/README.md

 # Bird-Call-Classification
-Final Project for Machine Learning Class
+Final Project for Machine Learning Class.
-Presentations in this repo were collaborative
+Presentations in this repo were collaborative.
-Code in this repo was written by me
+Code in this repo was written by me.